 Can you wear neon colors at work?
 Can you wear neon yellow over 40, 50, 60, … ?
 Are neon colors in style?
 All these are questions my readers often asked.
 Read and see, get inspired to add more fun to your look when and how.

 Disclosure: This post has affiliate links.

-Ever since I was a little girl, I have loved neon yellow.
-It all started out with my mother’s love for knitting.
+Ever since I was a little girl, I have loved sunflower-yellow, chartreuse, citrus and/or neon yellow.
+It all started out with my Mother’s love for knitting.
 She knitted me a straight long sleeved neon yellow dress with a crew neck.
 This dress was the perfect dress that I loved to wear with a great wide brown belt with silver colored buckle and brown tights.
 I loved this dress.
-Thanks Mom.
+Thank you, Mom.

-Yes, neon yellow at 40+ sounds risky.
-However, with a classic all neutral monochromatic outfit they are the perfect pop of color to create interest.
-Thus, thumbs up for neon yellow!
+Sure, neon colors over 50 sounds risky.
+However, they are the perfect pop of color to create interest with a classic all neutral monochromatic outfit.
+As a result, thumbs up for neon colors!

-Neon is actual a chemical element and a noble gas as it is doesn’t undergo chemical reaction, i.e. it is chemically inert.
+Neon is actual a chemical element and a noble gas.
+Noble gases doesn’t undergo chemical reaction.
 Neon provides a reddish orange glow when used in low-voltage glow lamps or neon advertising signs.
 The red emission line of neon leads to the red light of helium-neon lasers.
 The gas itself is invisible.

 Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved